collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 <!--
 Rules
 The place you clone from is your origin
-If you forked the repo, you are fetching from upstream If you are fetching, for person who is a maintainer with write permission, it is your origin If you forked the repo and are fetching from upstream, it is your upstream For all of these commands, you just need to remember if it is your origin or your upstream
+If you forked the repo, the original repo is your upstream and you are fetching from the upstream to your local clone and pushing the updates to your fork
+If you are fetching, for person who is a maintainer with write permission, it is your origin If you forked the repo and are fetching from upstream, it is your upstream For all of these commands, you just need to remember if it is your origin or your upstream